gafirst/match-uploader/README.md

 - **Videos:** Mount your local videos directory as a volume to `/home/node/app/server/videos`
 - **Environment variables:** Server environment variables located in `/home/node/app/server/env`
   - Make a copy of [`server/env/production.env.example`](server/env/production.env.example) and fill in the values.
-    Descriptions of what you need to fill in are in the table below.
+    Descriptions of what you need to fill in are described [above](#environment-variables).
 - **Settings:** Mount a directory to persist settings files to `/home/node/app/server/settings`
   - You can leave the directory empty initially and Match Uploader will create settings files for you

 Examples of how to provide these volumes are in [`docker-compose.yml`](docker-compose.yml).

 The Postgres container requires a volume to persist the database in.
-You can generally leave the default setup for this;
-Docker will create a volume for you.
+The default Docker Compose setup is set up so that Docker will create this volume for you.

 ### Worker

 Prior to v2.0, Match Uploader uploaded videos synchronously in an HTTP client.
-To add flexibility, v2.0 adds a worker container that can asynchronously handle jobs such as video uploads.
-The worker container is intended to be running anytime you are using Match Uploader; that is, it is important to use the Docker Compose setup to start all three required containers together.
+To add flexibility, v2.0 added a worker container that can asynchronously handle jobs such as video uploads.

 From the client, you will notice very few changes with the worker in use.
 However, there are some important details to note: